William Van Vugt

 - American settlement and development

-His next book Portrait of an English Migration: North Yorkshire People in North America (McGill-Queen's University Press, forthcoming) examines the long history of migration from North Yorkshire to North America.
+His latest book Portrait of an English Migration: North Yorkshire People in North America (McGill-Queen's University Press, 2021) examines the long history of migration from North Yorkshire to North America.
 Based on diary entries and letters, the book traces the movements of several families as they move to and throughout North America, and places their stories in the broader context of migration patterns.
 This work follows British Buckeyes: The English, Scots, and Welsh in Ohio, 1700-1900, a work that examines the history of migration from a larger region (Great Britain) to one particular region in North America (Ohio.)

 Other works include British Immigration to the United States, 1776 - 1914, published by Pickering Chatto.
 These four volumes are a collection and analysis of sources on British migration to the United States.